yogat3ch/writing/Dynamic Voting System.md

 ### Newcomer Wizard Intro
 For newcomers to our platform, we've designed an intuitive wizard introduction that simplifies the dynamic representative system.
 Upon joining, users are greeted by a step-by-step guide that explains how the dynamic voting system works.
 This introductory wizard aims to make their experience seamless and informative.

-One key feature of this wizard is a questionnaire reminiscent of popular platforms like isidewith.com.
+One key feature of this wizard is an **introductory questionnaire** reminiscent of popular platforms like isidewith.com.
 This questionnaire covers a comprehensive spectrum of political topics, each followed by multiple-choice answers that are sorted by popularity.
 If a user's perspective isn't already represented, they can select "Other" and provide their own response through free-form text input.
 The platform leverages artificial intelligence to distill similar "Other"  answers into a coherent single response, which if recurrence frequency is high enough, is promoted to a new multiple choice entry.

 Importantly, users have the freedom to answer as many or as few questions as they like, allowing for a flexible and personalized onboarding process.
 After completing the questionnaire, users will receive suggested legislation to participate in the refinement of, or vote on.